 Frequently Asked Questions

-Is there a map for the trail?
+Where are the docks located and is there a map for the trail?

 Where can I rent a boat or kayak?